rodneyshupe/Cookbook/Recipes/Sauces/JalapenoAndCilantroSauce.rst

 Directions
 ----------

-- Process cilantro, jalapenos, mayonnaise, lime juice, garlic, and salt in blender for 1 minute.
-Scrape down sides of blender jar and continue to process until smooth, about 1 minute longer.
-With blender running, slowly add oil until incorporated.
-Transfer to bowl.
+1. Process cilantro, jalapenos, mayonnaise, lime juice, garlic, and salt in blender for 1 minute.
+Scrape down sides of the jar and continue until smooth, about 1 minute longer.
+2. With the blender running, slowly add oil until incorporated, then transfer to a bowl.